mrknmc/ug3/car_cw2/README.md

 CAR Assignment 2 - s1140740
 ===================

-I was able to do all cache simulators completely.
+I was able to do the cache simulator completely.

 To run the program on DiCE, run: